gnuarmeclipse/gnuarmeclipse.github.io-source/pages/windows-build-tools/publish-procedure.md

 In the **gnuarmeclipse/windows-build-tools** project, commit all changes.

-## Prepare a new blog post to announce the release

-- add a new file to `_posts/windows-build-tools/releases`
-- named the file like `2016-10-28-windows-build-tools-v2.7-20161028-released.md`
-- name the post like: **GNU ARM Eclipse Windows Build Tools v2.7-201610281058 released** (do not close the post yet, to get the timestamp and the MD5 sums)

 ## Check/clone/pull build scripts

 Be sure the scripts in the **build-scripts.git** are up to date.